OlivierHess/code-test/README.md

 # Notes
 The automated tests provided will pass on the first run, however additional test runs will start failing as new products created will have a different id than `4` (auto-increment).
 The hardcoded id of `4` will stop matching the newly created product.

+I added only one unit test to show how I would do it.
+Obviously the solution needs more that than just one.